 Before starting to determine the new skill beliefs of all participating players for a new game outcome, the TrueSkill ranking system assumes that the skill of each player may have changed slightly between the current and the last game played by each player.
 The mathematical consequence of making such an assumption is that the skill uncertainty σ will be slightly increased, the amount of which is, in principle, a configurable parameter of the TrueSkill ranking system.
 It is this parameter that both allows the TrueSkill system to track skill improvements of gamers over time and ensures that the skill uncertainty σ never decreases to zero (“maintaining momentum”).

-In order to determine the new skill beliefs of all the participating players for a new game outcome, the TrueSkill ranking system needs to determine the probability of the observed game outcome for given skills of the participating players and weight it by the probability of the corresponding skill beliefs.
+In order to determine the new skill beliefs of all the participating players for a new game outcome, the TrueSkill ranking system uses Bayes’ Law, which says that the new skill beliefs are proportional to the probability of the observed game outcome (as a function of the player skills) multiplied by the old skill beliefs.
 This is done by averaging over all possible performances (weighted by their probabilities) and deriving the game outcome from the performances: The player with the highest performance is the winner; the player with the second highest performance is the first runner up, and so on.
 If two players’ performances are very close together, then the TrueSkill ranking system considers the outcome between these two players a draw.
 The larger the margin which defines a draw in a given league, the more likely a draw is to occur, according to the TrueSkill ranking system.
 The size of this margin is a configurable parameter of the TrueSkill ranking system and is adjusted based on the game mode.
 For example, a street race in Project Gotham Racing 3 can never end in a draw (thus the parameter is set to zero) whereas a Capture-the-Flag game in Perfect Dark Zero can easily end in a draw.

-By virtue of the above weighting technique (which is also known as Bayes’ Law), the system arrives at a new skill belief for every player participating in the game.
-These skill beliefs are not Gaussian anymore.
-Hence, the TrueSkill ranking system determines the best Gaussian approximation.
+The new skill beliefs derived by the above weighting technique are not Gaussian anymore.
+The TrueSkill ranking system approximates each skill belief by the closest Gaussian distribution.
 As a result, given players’ μ values increase for each opponent they out-performed, and decreases for each opponent they lost against.
 The following table gives before and after values for μ and σ for each (hypothetical) participant in an 8-player match.

 One can see that σ values – the uncertainty in the skill for each player – is lower after the match, substantially more so for the players on the 4th and 5th rank (Darren and Eve) Those two players have the property that they are “bracketed” by a maximal number of players in terms of defeat: They were defeated by 3 (or 4) players and they defeated 4 (or 3) other players.
 In contrast, the first player (Alice) is simply known to be better than the 7 other players which does not constraint her skill from above: She may be even better than level 36.771.
 This is reflected in the larger uncertainty of 5.749.